turbopape/postagga/README.md

 ```
 These namespaces make it easy for you to ship parsers for ClojureScript.

-You can see an example on how to work with these model, all while
+You can see an example on how to work with this model, all while
 making sure your code is cmpatible acrosss Clojure AND ClojureScript
 (thanks to readers' conditional) in the [Test File](https://github.com/turbopape/postagga/blob/master/test/postagga/core_test.cljc).

 # How does it work?

-To do its magic, **postagga** extracts the *phrase structure* of your input, and tries to find how do this structure compare to its many semantic rules and if it finds a match, where in this structure shall he extract meaningful information.
+To do its magic, **postagga** extracts the *phrase structure* of your input and tries to find how does this structure compare to its many semantic rules and if it finds a match, where in this structure shall it extract meaningful information.

 Let's study a simple example.
 Look at the next sentence:

 > "Rafik loves apples"

-That is our "Natural language input"
+That is our "Natural language input."

 First step in understanding this sentence is to extract some structure from it so it is easier to interpret.
 One common way to do this is extracting its grammatical phrase structure, which is close enough to what "function" words are actually meant to provide:

 > Noun Verb Noun

 That was the phrase structure analysis, or as we call it POS (Part Of Speech) Tagging.
-These "Tags" qualify parts of the sentence, as the name imply, and will be used as a hi-fidelity mechanism to write rules for parsers of such phrases.
+These "Tags" qualify parts of the sentence, as the name implies, and will be used as a hi-fidelity mechanism to write rules for parsers of such phrases.

 **postagga** has tools that enable you to train POS Taggers for any language you want, without relying on external libs.
 Actually, it does not care about the meaning of the tags at all.
-However, you should be consistent and clear enough when annotating your input data samples with tags: On the one hand, your parser will be more reliable and on the other hand, of course, you'll do yourself a great favour maintaining your parser.
+However, you should be consistent and clear enough when annotating your input data samples with tags,on the one hand, your parser will be more reliable and on the other hand, of course, you'll do yourself a great favour maintaining your parser.

 Now comes the parser part.
 Actually, **postagga** offers a parser that needs semantic **rules** to be able to map a particular phrase structure into data.
 In our example, we know that the first **Noun** depicts a subject carrying out some action.
-This action is  represented by the **Verb** following it.Finally, the **Noun** coming after the **Verb** will undergo this action.
+This action is  represented by the **Verb** following it.
+Finally, the **Noun** coming after the **Verb** will undergo this action.

 **postagga** parsers just lets you express such rules so they can extract the data for you.
-You literally tell them to take the first **Noun**, call it **Subject**, take the verb, label it **action** and the last **Noun** will be the **Object**. and package all of it into the following data strucutre:
+You literally tell them to take the first **Noun**, call it **Subject**, take the verb, label it **action** and the last **Noun** will be the **Object** and package all of it into the following data strucutre:

 ```clojure
 {:Subject "Rafik" :Action "Loves" :Object "Apples"}
 ```
 Naturally, **postagga** can handle much more complex sentences !

-**postagga** parsers are eventually compiled into self-contained packages, with no single third party dependency, and can easily run  on servers (Clojure version) and on the browser (ClojureScript), so now your bots can really get what you're trying to tell them!
+**postagga** parsers are eventually compiled into self-contained packages, with no single third party dependency, and can easily run  on servers (Clojure version) and on the browser (ClojureScript).
+Now your bots can really get what you're trying to tell them!

-# The postagga Workflow
+# The postagga workflow

 ## Training a POS Tagger
 First of all, you need to train a POS Tagger that can qualify parts of